-Associate Dean of the College, Jessica Schultz (309) 794-7331 Director of Human Resources, Mindy Zumdome (309) 794-7352 Dean of Students, Dr. Wesley Brooks (309) 794-7533
+Associate Dean of Academic Strategic Priorities, Dr. Greg Domski (309) 794-3482 Director of Human Resources, Mindy Zumdome (309) 794-7352 Dean of Students, Dr. Wesley Brooks (309) 794-7533 Title IX Coordinator, Dr. Jennie Hemingway (309) 794-7313

-Title IX Coordinators:
+Title IX Coordinator/Deputy Coordinators: Title IX Coordinator, Dr. Jennie Hemingway (309) 794-7313 Director of Human Resources, Mindy Zumdome (309) 794-7352 Associate Dean of Academic Strategic Priorities, Dr. Greg Domski (309) 794-3482 Assistant Dean of Students, Laura Schnack (309) 794-7533 Director of Residential Life, Chris Beyer (309) 794-2686

-Director of Human Resources, Mindy Zumdome (309) 794-7352 Associate Dean of the College, Jessica Schultz (309) 794-7331 Assistant Dean of Students, Laura Schnack (309) 794-7533 Director of Residential Life, Chris Beyer (309) 794-2686
+10.11 Students with Disabilities

-10.12 Students with Disabilities
+10.11.1 In compliance with state and federal law, it is the College's policy that a qualified student with a "disability" will not be excluded from participation in any program or activity of the College.
+The term "disability" is defined at length in the applicable state and federal laws.
+In addition, the College does not discriminate against students with a "disability" in admission decisions or access to any of the College's programs or activities.

-- 10.12.1 In compliance with state and federal law, it is the College's policy that a qualified student with a "disability" or "handicap" will not be excluded from participation in any program or activity of the College.
-The terms "disability" and "handicap" are defined at length in the applicable state and federal laws.
-In addition, the College does not discriminate against students with a "disability" or "handicap" in admission decisions or access to any of the College's programs or activities. - 10.12.2 Any student who seeks a reasonable accommodation of a "disability" or "handicap," or has questions regarding accommodations or particular facilities and services, should contact the Dean of Students.
+10.11.2 Any student who seeks a reasonable accommodation of a "disability" or has questions regarding accommodations or particular facilities and services, should contact the Office of Disability Services (Olin 318) at disabilityservices@augustana.edu.